 - Noninvasive but still requires bowel prep

-- Cost, access, and radiation exposure limits use
+- Procedure involves radiation exposure

 - Poor sensitivity for sessile polyps

 - Recommended every 5 years

 Our goal: everyone eligible should be screened!
 Speak with your doctor to understand your risk and find the test right for you.